 Pregnant women with depression may exhibit some of the following symptoms:

-Prenatal depression (also called antenatal depression) can be caused by a number of factors.
+Prenatal depression (also called antenatal depression) can be caused by several factors.

-Women can also be concerned aUnderstanding Depression in Pregnancybout their ability to cope with motherhood or have worries about re-establishing their career after the baby has been born.
+Women can also be concerned about their ability to cope with motherhood or have worries about re-establishing their career after the baby has been born.
 Some expectant mothers may feel depressed as they feel less attractive or worry about the lack of free time they will have after the birth.

 The key point for family members who may see a pregnant relative struggling is that depression in pregnancy manifests itself in many ways and can appear at any point in the pregnancy.
 Knowing how to offer support and seek help is essential.

-Many women worry about how people will view them if they not blissfully happy throughout pregnancy but doctors will also maintain confidentiality.
+Many women worry about how people will view them if they are not blissfully happy throughout pregnancy, but doctors will also maintain confidentiality.
 For expectant mothers, it's important to realise that being depressed won't make them an unfit mother and help is available.